-To decide which ads to display, such as showing similar products to those a visitor has looked at before.
-Adform uses a cookie mechanism for this purpose, but only on an anonymous basis.
-This means that Adform stores no personal information such as email addresses, names or addresses in the cookie or in the cookie-based profile.
-A cookie is a small text file that can be stored on a computer when, with a browser, a user views advertisements or websites of one of Adform’s clients.
-The cookie does not collect names, addresses, telephone numbers, email addresses, or anything that personally identifies the user.
+When you visit a website or mobile application that shares non-personal information about your activity with Adform, we will use that information to help our clients to deliver more relevant advertising to you at the websites and mobile applications you visit, and for other purposes including research and analysis.
+To decide which ads to display, such as showing similar products to those a visitor has looked at before, Adform uses a cookie mechanism for this purpose, but only on an anonymous basis.
+A cookie is a small text file that can be stored on a computer or mobile device when, with a browser, a user views advertisements or websites of one of Adform’s clients.
+The cookie does not collect names, addresses, telephone numbers, email addresses, or anything similar that [AL1] identifies an individual.
 Instead the cookie contains: a random identification number, opt-out or opt-in choice options, or information about campaign/advertisement activity on an advertiser’s site.
-Using the cookies’ random identification numbers, Adform collects and stores in the cookie-based profiles anonymous information such as: operating system, browser version, geographic location, URLs on which Adform displays advertisements, or facts about interactions with advertisements (such as number of clicks or views).
-During web requests to Adform web-servers, our system is exposed to the IP addresses from internet users.
+Using the cookies’ random identification numbers, Adform collects and stores in the cookie-based profiles anonymous information such as: device type, operating system, browser version, geographic location, URLs on which Adform displays advertisements, or facts about interactions with advertisements (such as number of clicks or views).
+During web requests to Adform web-servers, our system is exposed to the IP addresses and/or Mobile Device Identifiers of user devices.
 Adform is in full compliance with local data privacy laws and is anonymising the data according to local regulations.
-Adform does not pass this data to any third party or use this data for any other purposes than analysis on behalf of the site owners.

 First, ads can be shown in a sequence by using a cookie with a random identification number.
 By remembering which ads have been shown to each number, Adform offers advertisers the possibility to only show the same ad a specific number of times, before showing other or no ads.